Sports Coach Logo Sports Coach Training Principles Fitness Components

 Modify Planks and Push-ups

-Instead of putting your hands flat on the floor, place two dumbbells or kettlebells under your shoulders and grip the handles instead.
-If you are in a cast or splint, you will not be able to take advantage of this modification.
+Instead of putting your hands flat on the floor, place two dumbbells or kettlebells under your shoulders and grip the handles.
+If you are in a cast or splint, you cannot take advantage of this modification.

-But, if your wrists are sore or achy, you can give this hack a try, so you do not have to skip push-ups and planks altogether.
+But if your wrists are sore or achy, you can try this hack to avoid skipping push-ups and planks altogether.

 Strengthen Your Grip

-If you have to take a break from some of your regularly scheduled sessions but do not want to skip the gym entirely, you might want to take some time to work on strengthening your grip.
+If you have to take a break from some of your regularly scheduled sessions but do not want to skip the gym entirely, you might want to work on strengthening your grip.

-By improving your grip strength, you will be building up the muscles in the hands, wrists, and forearms.
-This can help you avoid future soreness and injuries.
+By improving your grip strength, you will strengthen the muscles in your hands, wrists, and forearms.
+It can help you avoid future soreness and injuries.
 It will also improve your ability to do exercises like pull-ups, deadlifts, and front squats, which require a lot of wrist strength and mobility.

 Some of the best ways to strengthen your grip include: